 So I told him to go for it.
 I packed up my things, tossed my key on the desk, walked out to my car & immediately called his boss to tell him what happened.
 Because he was as used to this guy’s melt downs as I was, his boss told me to enjoy my honeymoon & we’d discuss it when I got back.

-I had were several phone calls back and forth with the adjudicator who indicated my prior boss was contradictory with this details and story.
+Only instead what I had were several phone calls back and forth with the adjudicator who indicated my prior boss was contradictory with this details and story.
 She indicated having spoken with the new sales employee as well who agreed that I was rude.
-All this after receiving an email from HR indicating they weren't disputing my claim at all!
+All this after receiving an email from HR indicating they weren’t disputing my claim at all!

 The determination letter came today – needless to say I was denied for ‘deliberate insubordination’.
 Amazing – I went in on my day off to make sure people got paid and was not only fired but denied benefits and yet I am the one cited for misconduct.